WillGoad/frontend-challenge/README.md

 Whether a film is liked will be stored persistently on firebase and before being display my app will check whether it is liked or not and update it accordingly.

+Sprint 1 (Monday)

+Develop the movie search screen so that it console.logs an IMDB id when the movie is clicked.

+Sprint 2 (Tuesday)

+Develop the Movie Details page so it takes an IMBD ID and returns details in a meaningful way.

 Extra:

 1. What is the BEM methodology in CSS?